Orvis: Books

 In 1883, Charles F. Orvis and A. Nelson Cheney published the book Fishing with the Fly: Sketches by Lovers of the Art, with Illustrations of Standard Flies.
 The 333 page book was cloth-bound, contained 24 articles by well known fly fishers, and contained colored plates of 149 standard trout, salmon, and bass flies.
 Featured writers included Charles Hallock, William Cowper Prime, Robert Roosevelt, James Alexander Henshall, and Ned Buntline.

 In 1892, Charles' daughter Mary Orvis Marbury published Favorite Flies and Their Histories, an encyclopedic reference book on fly patterns.
 The book was largely made up of letters from Orvis customers.
 Considered the standard reference guide for flyfishing for decades, it went through nine printings by 1896.
 The illustrations in the book were exhibited at the 1893 Chicago World’s Columbian Exposition.

-Orvis has since published dozens of guide books, many written by renown fisherman Tom Rosenbauer, covering topics related to fishing, shooting, and the outdoor lifestyle the brand promotes.
+Orvis has since published dozens of guide books, many written by fisherman Tom Rosenbauer, covering topics related to fishing, shooting, and outdoor lifestyle.